-A novel within a novel within a novel, The Blind Assassin is set in a fictional Canadian town and recalls the life events of an ageing lady.
+A novel within a novel within a novel.
+Set in a fictional Canadian town it recalls the life events of an ageing lady.
 It won the Booker Prize in 2000.

 ⚈ “Despite my initial confusion with The Blind Assassin it was definitely worth persevering with!
 A stunning novel, one of my all-time favourites.
 In conversations about books, I’m always surprised about the number of people who know of it but who haven’t read it.
 Resulting in me shoving my copy in their hands and saying aggressively “SERIOUSLY YOU HAVE TO READ THIS BOOK”.
 Margaret Atwood is one of my heroes.” – Suzy

 McClelland & Stewart